 Rexx is powerful due to its large built-in function library, its easy extensibility by external function packages, its integration and extension through standard interfaces to other languages like C, its string manipulation capabilities, and its huge set of free add-on tools.
 Anything you can do in any other scripting language, you can do in Rexx.

 Rexx looks easy to code in.
 Won't I run out of power using such an easy language?

 No, Rexx is easily extensible and offers thousands of free add-on tools.
 It's a power language.

 The article "Power through Simplicity" explains how power can be based in languages that "look" simple and the advantages to this approach to power programming over languages that "look" powerful.

-I know Rexx.
-How easy is it to learn object-oriented Rexx programming?
+How easy is it to learn object-oriented Rexx if you know “classic” REXX?

 It's easy to transition into object-oriented Rexx programming because the object-oriented interpreters are true supersets of the procedural language.
 Since any classic Rexx program runs under object-oriented Rexx, you can program procedurally or object-oriented, or mix the two however you like.
 If you are new to object-oriented scripting, add these features to your procedural Rexx scripts at any pace you prefer.

 Either is correct.
 You’ll see it written both ways.